CodecoolGlobal/solar-watch-MVP-java-whowful/README.md

    - Open the backend folder in your IDE (IntelliJ IDEA recommended).
    - Ensure it's opened as a Maven project.
-   - Run the main method of the SolarWatchApplication class.to open it as a Maven project.
+   - Run the main method of the SolarWatchApplication class.

 2. Start the frontend:

    - Navigate to the frontend folder.
-   - Run the command
+   - Run the command:
    ```sh
    npm run dev
    ```